Abandoned & Little-Known Airfields:

 Twenty acres of sod near the administration building affords ample space for small planes to takeoff & land.”

-The earliest depiction of the original Garden City Airport which has been located
+The earliest depiction of Garden City Airport which has been located

 was on the 1929 Rand McNally Standard Indexed Map with Air Trails of KS (courtesy of Chris Kennedy).